-Total Fund Balances - Governmental Funds \$ 33,029,950 Amounts reported for governmental activities in the Statement of Net Position are different because: Capital assets used in governmental activities are not financial resources and therefore are not reported in governmental funds.
-12,567,315 Accumulated depreciation and amortization have not been included in the fund financial statements.
-(6,089,597) Long-term liabilities, including lease payable, are not due and payable in current period and therefore are not reported in the governmental funds.
-(3,592,416) Accrued liabilities for compensated absences are not due and payable in the current period and have not been reflected in the fund financial statements.
-(231,178) Total Net Position of Governmental Activities \$ 35,684,074
+Total Fund Balances - Governmental Funds \$ 33,029,950 Amounts reported for governmental activities in the Statement of Net Position are differ because: rent Capital assets used in governmental activities are not financial resources and therefore are reported in governmental funds. not 12,567,315 Accumulated depreciation and amortization have not been included in the fund finan statements. icial (6,089,597) Long-term liabilities, including lease payable, are not due and payable in current period therefore are not reported in the governmental funds. and (3,592,416) Accrued liabilities for compensated absences are not due and payable in the current period have not been reflected in the fund financial statements. and -- (231,178) Total Net Position of Governmental Activities \$ 35,684,074